-This discipline concerns that which occurs from the instant the projectile touches the target until the projectile and the target come to rest.
+This discipline concerns that which occurs from the instant the projectile touches the target until both the projectile and the target come to rest.
 This includes both Kinetic Energy and Chemical Energy projectiles.
 The inert projectiles used in small arms ammunition fall into the kinetic category.

 These skills are far different and more inclusive than what Medical Examiners provide.
 The ME is more a toxicologist and is normally not qualified as a terminal ballistician.
 For example, ME’s are taught that bullets travel in straight lines through mammalian targets.
 In fact, they most certainly do not.
 Proper examination of the tell-tale damage along the path of a penetrating projectile; along with knowledge of the precessional velocity and other instability issues for spin stabilized, kinetic energy, projectiles in free flight (which is a bullet from a small arm) is necessary.
 If done properly, the terminal ballistician can show the actual path of the bullet, and the actual orientation of target and bullet in three dimensional space, at the instant of bullet impact.